CPI vs RPI inflation: what is the difference between ONS measures?

 • Interest in student loans

-• income from index-linked annuities
+• Income from index-linked annuities

 What is CPIH inflation?

-It is similar to CPI, but includes the costs of owning, maintaining and living in a home.
-It means it also shares characteristics with the RPI.
 CPIH is the ONS's best measure of UK inflation given it captures more of the economy than the other two measures.
 However, given the UK housing system is different to that of any other nation, it is not internationally comparable.

 What does high inflation mean?

 If inflation comes in below 2%, most economists believe that spending will generally decrease.
-With wages likely to outpace the rate of price rises, consumers are more likely to be incentivised to hold onto their disposable incomes, which means less money will move around the economy and the government's tax revenues will fall.
+With wages likely to outpace the rate of price rises, consumers are more likely to be incentivised to hold onto their disposable income, which means less money will move around the economy and the government's tax revenues will fall.

 Staff Writer